gorodnichy/nonrandom-thoughts/index.md

 - Artificial Intelligence or Natural Ignorance?
 Some examples of both
   <!-- -  What can happen to orgnization run When decision are made -->
-- What #datascience and #AI can do to help dealing with #covid19
+- What #datascience and #AI can do to help dealing with #covid19 - coming

 <!-- - How to make electoral reform happen - to make Canada more democratic -->
-- Data simulation: what will happen to Liberal party and Canada, if they don't change first pass the post electoral system and what will happen to them if they introduce ranking voting
+- Data simulation: what will happen to Liberal party and Canada, if they don't change first pass the post electoral system - coming
+  - What we can do to make it happen
 <!--   - The problem with proportional representation-->

   <!--